All-Inclusive vs Self-Catering: Which Is Actually Cheaper?

 What Does All-Inclusive Actually Include?

-Before comparing costs, it is worth clarifying what all-inclusive means.
-A standard all-inclusive package typically covers your hotel room, all buffet meals (breakfast, lunch, and dinner), local drinks (alcoholic and non-alcoholic) at hotel bars, and sometimes snacks between meals.
-Some resorts also include poolside snacks, ice cream for children, and basic entertainment.
+Let's clear this up first, because "all-inclusive" doesn't always mean what you think.
+A standard package covers your room, buffet meals (breakfast, lunch, dinner), local-brand drinks at hotel bars, and sometimes snacks between meals.
+Some resorts throw in ice creams for the kids and basic evening entertainment.

-What all-inclusive usually does not cover includes premium branded drinks, speciality restaurants within the resort, room service, excursions, off-site activities, and tips.
-Some higher-end resorts offer "premium all-inclusive" that includes better drinks and speciality dining, but these come at a higher price.
+What's usually NOT included: premium spirits, speciality restaurants in the resort, room service, excursions, off-site activities and tips.
+Some fancier resorts do "premium all-inclusive" with top-shelf drinks and a la carte dining, but you'll pay more for it.

 Scenario 1: Family of Four in Spain (Costa del Sol, 7 Nights)